stb-tester/stb-tester/README.rst

 ------------

 An 8-core machine will be able to drive 4 set-top boxes simultaneously with at least 1 frame per second per set-top box.
-(Note that `stbt` currently doesn't support multiple lirc-based emitters on the same PC, but this is relatively trivial to fix and will be addressed in the near future.)

 SOFTWARE REQUIREMENTS